Foreign relations of India: South

-India enjoys a considerable influence over Maldives' foreign policy and provides extensive security cooperation, especially after Operation Cactus in 1988 during which India repelled Tamil mercenaries who invaded the country.
+India enjoys a considerable influence over the Maldives' foreign policy and provides extensive security cooperation, especially after Operation Cactus in 1988, during which India repelled Tamil mercenaries who invaded the country.

 As a founder member in 1985 of the South Asian Association for Regional Cooperation, SAARC, which brings together Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka, the country plays a very active role in SAARC.
-The Maldives has taken the lead in calling for a South Asian Free Trade Agreement, the formulation of a Social Charter, the initiation of informal political consultations in SAARC forums, the lobbying for greater action on environmental issues, the proposal of numerous human rights measures such as the regional convention on child rights and for setting up a SAARC Human Rights Resource Centre.
-The Maldives is also an advocate of greater international profile for SAARC such as through formulating common positions at the UN.
+The Maldives has taken the lead in calling for a South Asian Free Trade Agreement, the formulation of a Social Charter, the initiation of informal political consultations in SAARC forums, the lobbying for greater action on environmental issues, the proposal of numerous human rights measures such as the regional convention on child rights, and for setting up a SAARC Human Rights Resource Centre.
+The Maldives is also an advocate of a greater international profile for SAARC, such as through formulating common positions at the UN.

 India is starting the process to bring the island country into India's security grid.
 The move comes after the moderate Islamic nation approached New Delhi earlier this year over fears that one of its island resorts could be taken over by terrorists given its lack of military assets and surveillance capabilities.

-India also signed an agreement with the Maldives in 2011 which is centred around the following:
+India also signed an agreement with the Maldives in 2011, which is centred around the following: